FOUR KIDS AND IT (2020)

 Shea Whigham is credited simply as "The Man", and is a dangerous man with a complicated past, at wit's end, with no plan in place, simply ignoring obstacles until collision is imminent.
 Seeking an escape, The Man finds himself in the role of an English-speaking church minister, in an area that primarily does not speak English.
 His foil comes in the form of Police Chief Moore, whose racism is so overt that he refers to those he is meant to protect as "bugs" and "mud" to be swept off of the streets.

-In what should have been a simple open-and-shut-case, Chief Moore's hatred and disdain for the non-white community allows The Man an opportunity to avoid punishment for his indiscretions and an opportunity for redemption, but at the cost of another.
+In what should have been a simple open-and-shut case, Chief Moore's hatred and disdain for the non-white community allows The Man an opportunity to avoid punishment for his indiscretions and an opportunity for redemption, but at the cost of another.
 The Quarry attempts to open discussions around the positions of power that these two white men hold; as the towns head of Police and head of religious affairs, looking at the similarities and differences in how they use and abuse that power.

 Chief Moore considers himself a representative of the law, but has no love for the people of his community, using them to satisfy his own needs as long as he can exert his power over them, unable to distinguish between a difference in class and skin colour.
-Somebody that yearned for the adoration that traditionally came with the role, but unwilling to provide the care and humility that generates it.
-The Man, on the other hand, finds himself in a role that he is literally unprepared for, and his ignorance in the material is misconstrued as speaking without judgement, something that instantly earns him a positive reputation with the oppressed community.
+Somebody who yearned for the adoration that traditionally came with the role, but was unwilling to provide the care and humility that generates it.
+The Man, on the other hand, finds himself in a role that he is literally unprepared for, and his ignorance of the material is misconstrued as speaking without judgment, something that instantly earns him a positive reputation with the oppressed community.
 Both men, operating under a false identity in one way or another, walk side-by-side as the film progresses, unwittingly separating one plot into two, as a consequence of cynical racism.

 In the same way that an empty room allows a buyer to imagine the room filled with their own belongings, the preacher's ignorance forms a monotonous sermon that his congregants are able to imbue with their own meaning and interpretation, while at the same time allowing the preacher a moment to contemplate his own position and history.
 Consequence, guilt, and forgiveness are the crux of The Quarry, but with a truncated 98-minute runtime, proper development of the community that would be necessary to effectively increase the stakes is unable to occur.
-Even the main cast find their character's complicated pasts are teased and alluded too, but never fully fleshed out
+Even the main cast finds their character's complicated pasts are teased and alluded to, but never fully fleshed out

 The only character that understands the reality of both men, is that of Valentin (played by Bobby Soto).
 The player that should be able to easily change the course of the plot, but is held back by metaphorical and literal chains, achieves the poignant purpose of reminding the audience that the law doesn’t always serve those who need it the most.